bgoodspeed/kubedump/README.md

 2. directory -  to dump the configuration items into
 3. json or yaml - the format to dump, files will be named with that extension, e.g. RESOURCE.json
 4. true/false - also describe the resources, the files will be named describe_RESOURCE.txt

+# Caveats
+1. This will dump secrets and deployments which may contain sensitive environment variables.
+Do not check all output into version control.
+2. This has been tested against digitalocean's kubernetes clusters, some of the unavailable resource types may be available on other platforms.